GIScience/ors-netascore-workshop-agile-24/openrouteservice/02_how.md

 # How to use openrouteservice?

-openrouteservice can be used via a RESTful API.
+openrouteservice can be used via a web API.
 Take a look at the [openrouteservice API playground](https://openrouteservice.org/dev/#/api-docs) to find out how to query openrouteservice.

 [comment]: # (|||)